Tax Deductions for Self-Employed Individuals

 One of the biggest hassles when moving is disconnecting and reconnecting utilities.
 Fees for these services can be included on a tax return.
 However, fees related to buying and selling of the home do not qualify.

 These are just a few of the deductions that filers and self-employed individuals may sometimes miss.
-These can save you serious money this tax season, so remember to save those receipts and we'll work with you to get you deduction we can.
+These can save you serious money this tax season, so remember to save those receipts and use E-file.com to help identify deductions.